 When it comes to pursuing her music career, Hailey Reese is all in.
 A talented lyricist, this twenty-year-old singer-songwriter originally from Cambridge, Ontario started belting out melodies at the age of two.

 Every weekend, Hailey stole the mic (and the show) at a local karaoke spot where her family went regularly.
-Singing Spice Girls and other pop favorites, she was an instant hit with the crowds and landed her very own slot to sing karaoke every Saturday night.
+Singing Spice Girls and other pop favourites, she was an instant hit with the crowds and landed her very own slot to sing karaoke every Saturday night.

 “My family was really into music,” Hailey says.
 “From the time I was in my mom’s womb, she was always singing to me.”

 Born to be, you might say.
 Though music seems woven into her DNA, the road to a career as an artist is something Hailey has paved with hard work and a dedicated drive.

 Whether on stage, in the studio or on the red carpet, Hailey’s unmistakable passion drives her commitment to her craft.
 Her music, including her first hit single “Hustler,” radiates that positive energy with a pop/R&B mash-up style and fun yet soulful lyrics.
 “I can’t go a day with writing and singing,” she says.
 “I want to make something of it and use my platform to positively impact people.”

 Right from her early karaoke days, Hailey immersed herself in a wide spectrum of music genres.
 “My Mom never kept me in a bubble.
 I was allowed to explore and express myself through music,” she says, remembering her interests in Michael Jackson and Hilary Duff.
 “I just dove right in.”